The name Brinklow belongs to the early history of Britain, it's origins lie with the Anglo-Saxons

 Early Notables of the Brinklow family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early Brinklow Notables in all our PDF Extended History products and printed products wherever possible.
+Henry Brinkelow (d.
+1546), was an English satirist, the...
+Another 54 words (4 lines of text) are included under the topic Early Brinklow Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brinklow family to Ireland